 - Physical hazing - “that which is physically harmful or humiliating to the individual”

-- Paddling, hitting, or physical abuse toward a pledge
+- Paddling, hitting, or physical abuse toward a new member

 - The eating of spoiled/repulsive foods and/or non-food substances, as well as anything the individual refuses to eat